 What's happening?

 Join us for our Spring programme to celebrate the joy of reading.
-We are broadcasting live digital events on Thursday 7th March to celebrate World Book Day and we'll be running projects in libraries too.
+We are broadcasting a live digital event on Thursday 6th March celebrating with World Book Day and we're planning other things too.
 See below for more details and to book your place!

 Keep up-to-date with what we're doing